d3vilh/raspberry-gateway/README.md

 <img src="https://github.com/d3vilh/raspberry-gateway/blob/master/images/OVPN_New_Client_download.png" alt="download OVPN" width="350" border="1" />

-If you use NAT and different port for all the external connections on your network router, you may need to change server port in .OVPN file.
-For that, just open it in any text editor (emax?) and update `1194` port with the desired one in this line: `remote 178.248.232.12 1194 udp`.
+You may need to change server port in .OVPN file.
+For that, just open it in any text editor (emax?) and update IP and port with the desired one in this line: `remote 178.248.232.12 1194 udp`.
-This line also can be [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L23) `config.yml` file in var `ovpn_remote`.
+This parameters also can be [preconfigured in](https://github.com/d3vilh/raspberry-gateway/blob/master/example.config.yml#L23) `config.yml` file in var `ovpn_remote`.

+### Using .OVPN client profile with OpenVPN client

 Install [Official OpenVPN client](https://openvpn.net/vpn-client/) to your client device.